bredamatt/bredamatt/README.md

 - 📫 How to reach me: Please contact me on LinkedIn
 - ⚡ Fun fact: I am 206 cm, or 6'9'' tall.
 - :musical_keyboard: Hobby: Music production (mostly melodic techno)

+### Personality

+I believe anything can be achieved as long as one has decided that it will be happen - obviously within readon.
+Hence, a suitable stoic quote:

+> You have power over your mind - not outside events.
+Realize this, and you will find strength. - Marcus Aurelius